alanrogers/legofit/src/README.md

 them all equal to "one".
 Next, three more time variables named "Txyn", "Tn", and "Txy".

-    time free     Txyn=25920        # archaic-modern separation time time fixed     Tn=1897          # time of Neanderthal admixture time gaussian  Txy=3788 sd=1000 # Africa-Eurasia separation time
+    time fixed    Tn=1897          # time of Neanderthal admixture time free     Txyn=25920       # archaic-modern separation time time free     Txy=3788         # Africa-Eurasia separation time

 The comments hint at the meanings of these variables; the values are in generations.
-The first of these variables is "free", which means that `legofit` will estimate its value.
-The second is "fixed", a category we have already discussed.
-The last is "gaussian", a new category.
+The first of these variables is "fixed" (see above).
+The other two are "free", which means that `legofit` will estimate its value.

+It is also possible to define variables as "gaussian".
+For example,

+    time gaussian x=123 sd=10

 Gaussian variables are used to represent exogeneous parameters whose values are known only approximately.
 They are modeled as Gaussian random variables.
-In this case, the mean is 3788 and the standard deviation is 1000.
+In this case, the mean is 123 and the standard deviation is 10.
 Programs `legosim` and `legofit` use Monte-Carlo integration to integrate across the uncertainty in Gaussian parameters.
 Although the package still supports Gaussian parameters, I don't recommend them, for reasons discussed below.
+The Gaussian variable "x" defined will be ignored in what follows.

 Our measure of population size is twice the effective size of the population, and we define two such variables:

     twoN free     2Nn=1000          # archaic population size twoN constrained 2Nxy=10000 + -1.2*Txy # early modern population size